 NordVPN provides high-quality support to its macOS customers.
 There is a 24/7 live chat option with support available in several languages, including English, French, and German.
 While NordVPN is one of the most costly VPN providers, the price is reflective of its high-quality features.

 |OS support:||Amazon Fire TV, Android, Android TV, Apple TV, iOS, Linux, macOS, PlayStation 3, PlayStation 4, Roku, Windows, Xbox 360|

-CyberGhost’s transparent no-logs policy, alongside an easy-to-use kill-switch and advanced encryption, gives you additional peace of mind in knowing your personal information and identity are completely secure and protected.
-The no-logs policy means that your internet data, including internet history, search preferences, and location, are not monitored, tracked, or stored by CyberGhost.
+CyberGhost’s transparent no-logs policy, alongside advanced encryption, gives you additional peace of mind.
+Your personal information and identity are completely secure and protected.
+The no-logs policy means that your Mac internet data and search history are not stored by CyberGhost.

 |Simultaneous connections / Users:||Unlimited|

 |OS support:||Amazon Fire TV, Android, Android TV, ChromeOS, iOS, Linux, macOS, Windows|